 At any stage, you have the right to seek advice and support from your union or a representative.
 We will work with you and that person to try to resolve the problem.
-Information may also be sought from the Department of Labour Mediation Service at any time.
+Information may also be sought from Employment Mediation Services provided by the Ministry of Business, Innovation and Employment at any time.

 4. Mediation Services

-If we are unable to resolve the problem, then either party can contact the Department of Labour Mediation Service (a government department) for free assistance.
+If we are unable to resolve the problem, then either party can contact Employment Mediation Services provided by the Ministry of Business, Innovation and Employment for free assistance.
 The mediator will try to help us resolve the problem, but won't make a decision as to who is right or wrong unless both parties want this.

 5. Employment Relations Authority